 - Who can assist with updating your Centrelink asset values?

 Why should I update my asset values with Centrelink?

 Your relationship with Centrelink begins with them applying two different financial assessments; one being the Asset Test, and the other being the Income Test.
 Centrelink isn’t necessarily your friend here, they look at both test outcomes and base your benefit amount on the one with the highest value.
 So if your Asset Test shows a higher value worth than your Income Test, your Age Pension benefits will be based on your Asset Test value.

 The responsibility of keeping these test records up to date sits with you as the recipient.
-Centrelink communicate with recipients often, reminding you to update your asset and income values when they increase.
+Centrelink communicates with recipients often, reminding them to update their asset and income values when they increase.
 An increase in these values would lead to a decrease in entitlements.